 Serves 6 – 8 as a side dish.

-Greek Revival: Cooking for Life is 209 pages filled with everyday, healthy Greek recipes and priceless antecdotes from author Patricia Moore-Pastides.
+Greek Revival: Cooking for Life (Amazon link) is 209 pages filled with everyday, healthy Greek recipes and priceless antecdotes from author Patricia Moore-Pastides.
 The author is the First Lady of South Carolina, an accomplished cook, writer, and public-health professional.
 She teaches Meditrranean cooking classes in Columbia and has a master of public health degree from Yale University.

 Sales of this gorgeous cookbook benefit the University of South Carolina Pastides Health and Sustainability Fund.